-John Davies is co-head of Freshfields' antitrust, competition and trade group, and divides his time between the Brussels and London offices.
-He served as managing partner of the firm's Brussels office for over 10 years, having founded the office in 1989.
-Before joining the firm, John worked as a case officer in the European Commission's Directorate-General for Competition.
+John Davies is a partner at Freshfields and former co-head of the firm’s global antitrust, competition and trade group.
+He divides his time between the Brussels and London offices.
+He was previously the head of the group and served as managing partner of the firm’s Brussels office for over 10 years, having founded the office in 1989.
+Before joining Freshfields, John worked as a case officer in the European Commission’s Directorate-General for Competition.

 John’s practice focuses on competition and regulatory matters at both European and national levels, including the co-ordination of cases before several different competition authorities in major international transactions and investigations.

-His recent experience includes representing AB InBev in merger clearances for its acquisition of Modelo (Corona); ENI, Chevron, BP, Total and Sonagol in the EU, China and other clearances of their Angola LNG joint venture; Mach in the European Commission's Phase II merger enquiry into its acquisition by Syniverse; a global investment bank in the commission's investigation into anti-competitive behaviour in the credit default swap markets; and Sony Pictures Entertainment in relation to the EC's inquiry into the roll-out of digital cinema around Europe.
+His recent experience includes representing AB InBev in merger clearances for its acquisition of Modelo (Corona); a consortium including BP, Chevron and Total in the EU, China and other clearances of their Angola LNG joint venture; Mach in the European Commission’s Phase II merger inquiry into its acquisition by Syniverse; a global investment bank in the Commission's investigation into anti-competitive behaviour in the credit default swap markets; and Honeywell in the sale of its friction materials to Federal Mogul.

-John is a visiting senior fellow at King's College, University of London and is a non-governmental adviser to the International Competition Network (ICN).
+John is a visiting senior fellow at King’s College London and a non-governmental adviser to the International Competition Network (ICN).
 He is recognised as a leading competition law practitioner in the principal legal directories and a number of guides.
 John speaks English and French.

 It is not possible to buy entry into any Who's Who Legal publication